DETAILED ACTION

 generate a revised first set of surgical data comprising at least a second portion of the first set of surgical data and the substitute surgical data; and

 These underlined elements recite an abstract idea that can be categorized, under its broadest reasonable interpretation, to cover the management of personal behavior or interactions (i.e., following rules or instructions), but for the recitation of generic computer components.
-For example, but for the processor and computing system, surgical database coupled with the processor, machine learning model, the limitations in the context of this claim encompass following rules to process and revise data after the determination of problematic data of a surgical procedure.
+For example, but for the processor and computing system, surgical database coupled with the processor, machine learning model, training the machine learning model, the limitations in the context of this claim encompass following rules to process and revise data after the determination of problematic data of a surgical procedure.
 If a claim limitation, under its broadest reasonable interpretation, covers management of personal behavior or interactions but for the recitation of generic computer components, then the limitations fall within the “Certain Methods of Organizing Human Activity” grouping of abstract ideas.
 See MPEP § 2106.04(a).

 Step 2A of the Alice/Mayo Test - Prong Two